sf-inc/forglory/README.md

 * **Not more:** If you try to get a feat of a given tier while you already had one on this slot, the new feat will replace the old one

 * **Not dead yet:** Even if you die ~~(and you will)~~, you keep your powers

+* **Feat class:** Almost all feats have an associated class.
+If you get every feat of a class, some special sounds will be played and your adrenalin will last longer in tier 4

 For a list of every feat, download the mod.
 Try, it's fun *(and free !)*